mehuaniket/lyricsar/ideastruct.md

 [+] and removing that whole idea of tinytag now i can concentrate on commandline feature and add new type of plugin.

+[+]first i need to handle all possible error in pagegetter class error should come out in informative way.

+[+]but first i should merge the cmd repo with master becuase i change whole idea of project for moment.

+[+]i tag it "0.2.0-alpha"